In the area of affordable housing and finance, our lawyers offer representation in these three areas: Development, Finance, and Public Finance.

 Utilizing federal, state, and local subsidy and incentive programs, we apply cutting-edge structures for the following:

 Our strong working relationships with governmental housing authorities and housing finance agencies across the country have proven to be instrumental in facilitating these complicated transactions.
 Group members are also committed to helping clients meet their affordable housing objectives and fulfill their obligations under the Community Reinvestment Act.

-Robinson+Cole has been providing bond counsel services for securities offerings by states, municipalities, public authorities, and agencies for more than 60 years.
-As one of the first recognized bond counsel firms in the country, we have been listed in The Bond Buyer's Municipal Marketplace (the "Red Book") since the early 1940s.
-Robinson+Cole ranks among the leaders, both nationally and regionally, as bond counsel and underwriter's counsel.
-The Public Finance Group has served as bond counsel to housing authorities throughout the country on a wide variety of financings, including capital funds revenue bonds and credit-enhanced transactions, utilizing multiple sources of funding.
+Robinson+Cole has provided bond counsel services for securities offerings by states, municipalities, public authorities, and agencies for more than 60 years.
+As one of the first recognized bond counsel firms in the country, we have been listed in The Bond Buyer's Municipal Marketplace (Red Book) since the early 1940s.
+Our lawyers rank among the leaders, nationally and regionally, as bond counsel and underwriter's counsel.
+Using multiple sources of funding, the Public Finance Group has served as bond counsel to housing authorities throughout the country on many financings, including capital funds revenue bonds and credit-enhanced transactions.

 Represented a national lender providing a construction loan in the amount of $7,200,000 to finance the development of 66 units of mixed-income rental units on property ground leased from a local housing authority in Massachusetts.
 This transaction involved several sources of subordinate financing sources, Low Income Housing Tax Credits, state grants, and local financing.